-we have own exotic car right here in the USA: It's called
+own exotic car right here in the USA: It's called the Corvette.

-amazing drivers with crazy handing and plenty of horsepower.
+amazing drivers with crazy handling and plenty of horsepower.

 The true rocket on rails.